het-parekh/firstwebsite/README.md

-# First Front End Project using only html and css
+# First Front End Project using only basic html